ewilys/Hoomie/README.md

+Do not forget to run : npm install

 ## Starting the app :
 Before starting anything, make sure you have adb installed on your computer.
 If not, download the adb installer [here](https://dl.google.com/android/repository/platform-tools-latest-windows.zip) and follow the steps.